callisto-lang/docs/language/arrays.md

 If you want the literal to be global (which is faster), then you can add a `c` before the first "

-Like array literals, this pushes an Array structure to the stack
+Like array literals, this pushes an address to an `Array` structure to the stack